CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ### Exercise 1: Understanding Azure Security Center dashboard

+In Azure Security Center, You will be interacting with Security Center dashboard which provides a unified view into the security posture of your hybrid cloud workloads.
+Additionally, it shows security alerts, coverage information, and more.

 1. Launch **Azure Portal** using the desktop icon on the JumpVM and login with the Azure credentials from the Lab **Environment Details** tab if not logged in already.

 2. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click to open it.